 As with Core (Tier 1) instruction, Response to Intervention practices are followed when students struggle with reading skills.
-Teachers work collaboratively in Professional Learning Communities (PLCs) to diagnose student needs and write appropriate intervention plans.
+Teachers work collaboratively in RtI Teams to diagnose student needs and write appropriate intervention plans.
 Generally, if students continue to struggle despite differentiated whole and small group instruction in the core (Tier 1), the student will receive a small group (Tier 2) intervention.
 This intervention may be provided by a classroom teacher or a support teacher/paraprofessional from programs like Minnesota Reading Corps, Title I, or Assurance of Mastery.
 If interventions in Tier 2 are unsuccessful, the student may be given more intensive, Tier 3 interventions involving more time or a smaller group size.
-For a more detailed description of Response to Intervention and the intervention protocols used in the district, click on the links below or refer to the "Reading Assessment Processes and the Communication of Results" section of this plan:
+For a more detailed description of Response to Intervention and the intervention protocols used in the district, click on the links below or refer to the "Reading Assessment Processes and the Communication of Results" section of this site:

-- Response to Intervention School Staff Guide - General Intervention Flowchart - Standard Protocol Interventions with Quadrant Analysis Explanation - Diagnostic Assessment Protocol
+- Response to Intervention School Staff Guide

+- General Intervention Flowchart

+- Diagnostic Assessment Protocol

 Teachers in the school district have many intervention options from which to select.
 They may provide a small group or individual intervention themselves within the classroom.
 Or, they may enlist the assistance of a Minnesota Reading Corps staff member to provide an intervention.
-Minnesota Reading Corps members serve as one-on-one tutors and provide research-based interventions to Grades K-3 students who are just below proficiency in reading.
+Minnesota Reading Corps members serve as one-onone tutors and provide research-based interventions to Grades K-3 students who are just below proficiency in reading.
 The members tutor each student daily for 20 minutes to build phonics, phonemic awareness, and fluency skills.
 Reading Corps members work with a teacher at each school to make sure the right interventions are chosen.
-To view a list of the interventions Minnesota Reading Corps members can provide, please refer to the "Interventions and Instructional Supports" section of this plan.
+To view a list of the interventions Minnesota Reading Corps members can provide, please refer to the "Interventions and Instructional Supports" section of this site.

 Both commercial program interventions and evidence-based strategy interventions are provided in Bemidji Area Schools.
-For a list of accepted interventions, specific intervention instructions, materials, recording sheets, and fidelity checklists, please refer to the "Interventions and Instructional Supports" section of this plan.
+For a list of accepted interventions, specific intervention instructions, materials, recording sheets, and fidelity checklists, please refer to the "Interventions and Instructional Supports" section of this site.

-Classroom and support teachers collaborate in PLCs to plan, monitor, and revise interventions.
-Intervention Plans are either written using a provided form or are delineated on the AIMSweb website.
-At least once monthly, student progress and intervention plans are reviewed in PLCs, and necessary changes are made and recorded.
-To view intervention plan forms, please refer to the "Interventions and Instructional Supports" section of this plan.
+Classroom and support teachers collaborate in RtI teams to plan, monitor, and revise interventions.
+Intervention Plans are either written using a provided form.
+At least once monthly, student progress and intervention plans are reviewed in RtI teams, and necessary changes are made and recorded.

 Teachers may select from a group of district-approved, research-based programs and instructional strategies to support core and intervention instruction.
 These practices are all aligned to ELA Standards and Curriculum Objectives.
-To view a listing of these practices, click on the link below: